 One could cite examples endlessly.
 Ironically, you can actually broaden your mind by reading Fanthorpe.

 Where Do You Get Them?Well. there is a book, edited by Debbie Cross in 1995 entitled Down the Badger Hole, which features some of the quirkiest excerpts from his writings.
 It is very funny and, if my copy is typical, it may be autographed by the great man himself.
 Apart from that, one of his leading fans, Brian Hunt has kindly (and I gather, with the author's approval) published a number of short stories and novels on his website, where you can read them for free and see what you think.
 Many of the original paperbacks are still available from secondhand online sellers at reasonable prices.
 You might, however, wish to search under the pseudonym, because keying in "R. L. Fanthorpe" will normally get his most recent, non-sci-fi works.
-Also, if you are into Kindle, the SF Gateway has published 108 of the Badger novels in that format to date, as well as a host of other science fiction writers, so you will be like a child in a lolly shop.
+Also, if you are into Kindle, the SF Gateway has published 108 of the Badger novels in that format to date, sold on either the UK or Australian Amazon, as well as a host of other science fiction writers, so you will be like a child in a lolly shop.